tomraster/tomraster/content/authors/admin/_index.md

 I am a third-year Ph.D. candidate (Economics) at the Paris School of Economics under the supervision of Thomas Piketty.
 In the 2021-22 academic year, I am a visiting student at the Harvard economics department.

+My current research focuses on historic trade, migration, and coerced labor in Eastern Europe.

 You can download my CV {{< staticref "https://www.parisschoolofeconomics.eu/docs/raster-tom/resume-raster-tom.pdf" "newtab" >}}here{{< /staticref >}}.